Finn-Lab/Tax-Benchmarking/README.md

 -s  SPECIES; Number of species to select
 -m  MAXSPECIES; Maximum number of species allowed per genera

-The taxonomy file should consist of two columns: first with the sequence identifier and the second with the full taxonomy lineage.
+The taxonomy file should consist of two columns: the first with the sequence identifier and the second with the full taxonomy lineage.

 e.g.
 ```